 Commencing a court proceeding or having one commenced against you can be a complex, complicated and stressful experience.
-Our litigators can assist in matters before Small Claims Court, the Superior Court of Justice, and various tribunals, guiding you through every step of the process.
-Our areas of experience include contractual disputes, construction law, employment law, human rights law, and landlord/tenant disputes.
+Our litigators can assist you with the following matters:

 Frequently Asked Questions

 How Long will this process take?
 Every case is unique but typically civil matters take a long time (often years) to resolve.
 Some factors that may affect the length of the process is which Court has jurisdiction of the matter, statutory time limits, and the willingness of the parties to come to a timely, fair, and effective resolution.

 How much will it cost?
 It is very difficult to qualify for legal aid for civil matters.
 Your legal fee is based on a number of factors.
 Legal fees will typically be charged on an hourly basis.
 For personal injury matters, a contingency fee arrangement – typically 30 – 35% of your recovery, if successful – is available.

 Does your firm offer initial consultations?
 Yes.
 A free 30 minute initial consultation is available for personal injury matters.
 For any other litigation matters within our areas of practice, initial consultations will be billed on an hourly (prepaid) basis.